openbmc/entity-manager/docs/blacklist_configuration.md

 ```

 Note that "bus" should be an unsigned integer and "addresses" be an array of
 string of hex.
-Addresses can also be blocked on all busses.
+Addresses can also be blocked on all buses.
 In this case, they
 should be strings of hex, just like specifying an address on a bus.
 This is
 useful for when you may not know the bus ahead of time, such as when adding
-busses dynamically through the addition of an i2c-mux through a new_device node.
+buses dynamically through the addition of an i2c-mux through a new_device node.

 ```json
 {